 In Montreal, the public transportation system is officially named the STM.
 In common parlance, however, locals will say that they’re taking either the metro or a bus, depending on the situation.
 This might be mildly confusing to people hailing from nearby cities like Toronto, where the underground train is called the subway and people will also say more generally that they’re “taking the TTC,” which is the city’s public transportation company.
 In Montreal, the company’s initials are not used in the same way.

-In the rest of Canada, the legal drinking age is 19.
+In the majority of Canada’s provinces and territories, the legal drinking age is 19.
 Montreal’s drinking age is one of the reasons why it is a popular city to party in, in addition to the fact that there are so many festivals.
 As a result, you’ll find the downtown pubs, bars, and clubs brimming with students who might not even be in university yet; if they’re Quebeckers, then they’re probably in the province’s intermediary college year between high school and university, known as CÉGEP.
 Knowing this, you can plan to be in the middle of the weekend party action on Crescent Street—or avoid it.